syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>ShapeToolbarBackIcon</td>
-<td>The button that appears in the shape toolbar allows you to navigate back from the Shape Toolbar.</td>
+<td>The button that appears in the shape toolbar allows you to navigate back from the shape toolbar.</td>
 </tr>
 <tr>
 <td>Line</td>